We are excited to chat!

 Who will attend your school auction?
 One of the main challenges that schools face during their initial auction planning is deciding whether or not they’ll open up the event to students as well as parents.
 There is really no right answer!
 Whether your event will be family-friendly or parents-only is entirely up to your school.

 However, it is important to determine your audience in advance.
-A no-kids-allowed event will have a much different ambience than one that’s open to the entire family.
+A no-kids-allowed event will have a much different ambiance than one that’s open to the entire family.
 If you do choose to open up your silent auction to your students, it’s advisable to pair it with additional attractions or another type of event.

 Where will you host your school’s upcoming auction?
 When it comes to silent auctions, schools have the advantage of having a built-in venue.
 Gyms, cafeterias, and auditoriums make suitable (and free!) silent auction locations, but just because the venue is free doesn’t necessarily mean it’s always the best choice.
 You’ll want to consider the following factors, as well: